IsaiyarasanD/Assignment-1-/README.md

 # Assignment-1-
 Registration and Login system using Python, file handling

-Here I created an empty dictionary and and dumped using pickle.
+Here I created an empty dictionary and dumped it using pickle.

 if the user chooses to register it will validate the details and append the details to the file.